Planar Tur\'an Number of Double Stars: Planar Tur an number of S2,5

-\item \textbf{There are $4$ triangles sitting on the edge $xy$.} Let $a,b,c$ and $d$ be vertices in $G$ which are adjacent to both $x$ and $y$.
-Let $e$ be the vertex adjacent to $x$ but not adjacent to $y$, and $f$ be the vertex adjacent to $y$ and but not adjacent to $x$.
-Denote $S_1=\{a,b,c,d\}$ and $H=\{x,y\}\cup S_1\cup\{e,f\}$.
-Deleting the vertices in $H$.
-The vertices $e$ and $f$ can have at most one outer edge.
-We differentiate the cases based on the neighbors of $e$ and $f$ as follows: \begin{enumerate} \item \textbf{The vertices $e$ and $f$ have no neighbors in $S_1$}, see Figure \ref{fig_s_3,4_6,6}(i).
-The vertices in $S_1$ can have one outer edge each and can form a path of length $3$ in $S_1$.
-If the vertices $e$ and $f$ are adjacent, then both of them cannot have an outer edge.
-Otherwise we have an $S_{2,5}$ with $ex$ (or $fy$) as the backbone.
-Hence in this case, the maximum number of edges deleted is at most $11+3_{\text{inside $S_1$}}+4_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=20$.
+\item \textbf{There are $4$ triangles sitting on the edge $xy$.} Let $a,b,c$ and $d$ be the vertices in $G$ which are adjacent to both $x$ and $y$.
+Let $e$ be the vertex adjacent to $x$ but not adjacent to $y$, and $f$ be the vertex adjacent to $y$ but not adjacent to $x$.
+Let $S_1=\{a,b,c,d\}$ and $H=\{x,y\}\cup S_1\cup\{e,f\}$.
+Delete the vertices in $H$.
+The vertices $e$ and $f$ can have at most one neighbor in $V(G)\backslash H$ each.
+We distinguish the cases based on the neighbors of $e$ and $f$ as follows: \begin{enumerate} \item \textbf{The vertices $e$ and $f$ have no neighbors in $S_1$}, see Figure \ref{fig_s_3,4_6,6}(i).
+The vertices in $S_1$ can have at most one neighbor in $V(G)\backslash H$ each and can form a path of length $3$ in $S_1$.
+If the vertices $e$ and $f$ are adjacent, then they cannot have a neighbor in $V(G)\backslash H$.
+Otherwise, we have an $S_{2,5}$ with $ex$ (or $fy$) as the backbone.
+Thus, the number of edges deleted is at most $11+3+4+2=20$.

-\item \textbf{One of the vertices $e$ or $f$ has one neighbor in $S_1$, and the other has none.} Without loss of generality, assume that $a$ and $e$ are adjacent (see Figure \ref{fig_s_3,4_6,6}(ii)), then $a$ cannot have an outer edge.
-Otherwise we have a $S_{2,5}$ with $ay$ as the backbone.
-If the vertices $e$ and $f$ are adjacent, then both of them cannot have an outer edge.
-Similarly as before, the vertices $b,c$ and $d$ can have one outer edge each and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
-Hence in this case, the maximum number of edges deleted is at most $12+3_{\text{in $S_1$}}+3_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=20$.
+\item \textbf{One of the vertices $e$ or $f$ has one neighbor in $S_1$, and the other has none.} Without loss of generality, suppose $a$ and $e$ are adjacent (see Figure \ref{fig_s_3,4_6,6}(ii)), then $a$ cannot have a neighbor in $V(G)\backslash H$.
+Otherwise, we have an $S_{2,5}$ with $ay$ as the backbone.
+If the vertices $e$ and $f$ are adjacent, then they cannot have a neighbor in $V(G)\backslash H$.
+Similarly, as before, the vertices $b,c$ and $d$ can have at most one neighbor in $V(G)\backslash H$ each and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
+Thus, the number of edges deleted is at most $12+3+3+2=20$.